 Gibson Explorer

 These are a little harder to find.
 Not impossible though, as brands like Jackson and ESP make their own versions of it.
 Getting a ‘real’ Gibson Explorer (or even an Epiphone) can be a challenge, as they’re somewhat rare and very sought after.
-This means that they’re usually pretty expensive on the used market and are just hard to come by.
+This means they’re usually pretty expensive on the used market and are just hard to come by.

 Famous players who use the Explorer are James Hetfield (Metallica) and Lzzy Hale (Halestorm).